entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/run-local.md

         docker-compose -f src/main/docker/keycloak.yml up

 ### Notes:

-if you have to install docker compose you can follow this guide:
+* If you have to install docker-compose you can follow this guide:
 <https://docs.docker.com/compose/install/>
+* By default docker-compose will recreate the keycloak container (and reset the H2 database) each time it is started.
+There are two options if you want to retain your changes across restarts:
+   1. add the ```--no-recreate``` option to the command above to reuse the container
+   1. update the keycloak.yml to add a persistent volume.

 ## Start the microservice